ydigikat/STM32-AudioTemplates/README.md

 /*
  * From the reference table in the STM32F411 ref manual I2S section.
  *
- * This is a LUT of the various config items for specific audio modes that we support.
+ * This is a LUT of the various config items we support for specific audio modes.
  */
 audio_config_t configs[] =
 		{